5 Myths and Misconceptions About Cavalier King Charles Spaniels

 The final point of 5 myths and misconceptions about Cavalier King Charles Spaniels is that every dog has syringomyelia.

-Before I start explaining the misconception, I want to state that I’m not trying to downplay the health problems Cavalier King Charles spaniels have.
+Before I start explaining the misconception, I want to state that I’m not trying to downplay the health problems Cavalier King Charles Spaniels have.
 I think it is important to clarify this point because it’s hard to have constructive conversations about cavalier health with someone who has false information or makes misinformed accusations about the breed.

 Most Cavalier King Charles spaniels suffer from Chiari malformation (CM).
 This means the malformation of the skull.
 Because the skull is too small, the brain and spinal cord are under a lot of pressure.
 This pressure can cause fluid to build up in the spinal cord.
 This development of fluid buildup is called syringomyelia (SM).